You are here

 Definition

-Heads a major chemical program and laboratory regularly involved in complex chemical analyses, and employing several other professional chemists; manages the operation, including work flow, data quality control and budgetary control, of a laboratory section responsible for conducting and/or reviewing the chemical analyses of a variety of samples and supervises at least two professional chemists; or is the designated expert in a specialized field of chemistry.
+Leads a major chemical analytic unit within a laboratory regularly involved in complex chemical analyses, and supervise other professional level chemists; manages the operation, of the analytic unit, including work flow, data quality control, exercise fiscal signature authority for an analytic unit; or is the designated expert in a specialized area of chemistry critical to the business needs of the agency.

 Distinguishing Characteristics

-Heads of a major chemical program and laboratory are distinguished by the fact that the principal end-product is the supervision of chemists and guidance of the chemical program, rather than the performance of chemistry itself.
-Expert positions are recognized and designated, in writing, by the deputy director level or designee as the agency's authority in a specialty area of chemistry.
-Agency criteria for expert designation shall be approved by the Department of Personnel.
-Changes to criteria will be made by the Department of Personnel with consultation with agency.
+Leads and manages a chemical analytic unit within a laboratory distinguished by the fact that the principal end-product is the supervision of chemists and guidance of the chemical analytic unit, rather than the performance of chemistry itself.
+Expert positions are recognized and designated, in writing, by the division appointing authority in a specialty area of chemistry.
+Criteria for expert designation shall be approved by the assistant director, equivalent, or higher.

 Typical Work